vaishnavikoornala/vaishuk/README.md

-# Hi, I'm <Vaishnavi Koornala>! 👋
+# Hi, I'm <VaishnaviKoornala>! 👋

-I am a passionate M.Tech CS student at IIT Kharagpur, driven by a curiosity for technology and a love for writing.
+I am a passionate B.Tech CS student at KL UNIVERSITY, driven by a curiosity for technology and a love for writing.
 My journey involves delving into the world of computer science, exploring new ideas, and sharing my insights with the community.

 ![<username>'s Stats](https://github-readme-stats.vercel.app/api?username=<username>&theme=vue-dark&show_icons=true&hide_border=true&count_private=true)